iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

         cnn-64
 ```

-This command lists the experiments originated from `HEAD`.
-You can add any other
+This command lists remote experiments originated from `HEAD`.
+You can add any
-options to the remote command, including `--all`. (see previous section).
+other options to the remote command, including `--all` (see previous section).

-[sharing experiments]: /doc/user-guide/experiment-management/sharing-experiments
+[shared]: /doc/user-guide/experiment-management/sharing-experiments

 ## List experiment names to use in scripts